 Regulation Intent Issue Clarification

-8. Do Not Resuscitate (DNF R) obligations
+8. Do Not Resuscitate (DNR) obligations

 Each service agency shall have policies and procedures to monitor the health concerns of persons with developmental disabilities who are receiving services and supports from the agency, where the supports have been identified in their individual support plan (O.Reg.299/10, 7(1)(2)).
 The agency must have policies and procedures describing how they monitor health concerns of persons with developmental disabilities receiving services and supports in cases where the supports have been identified in the individual support plans.
 Health concerns could include diabetes, high blood pressure, heart conditions, obesity, epilepsy, etc. Do the quality assurance regulations, Reg.
 299/10 (QAM) address the agency's responsibility when a "Do Not Resuscitate" (DNR) request by a substitute decision maker is on file?
 No, O. Reg.
-299/10 (QAM) does not address the issue of "Do Not Resuscitate" (DNR) requests.
+299/10 (QAM) does not set specific requirements related to "Do Not Resuscitate" (DNR) requests.
 Under the Quality Assurance Measures regulation, agencies are responsible for developing their own policies and procedures relating to medical services, and would be expected to do so in accordance with all applicable laws.
-With respect to situations involving health concerns that are not specifically addressed by the Quality Assurance Measures regulation or the agency's policies and procedures; or where there is a conflict regarding health concerns of an individual receiving services and supports, the Ministry recommends that the agency and any concerned parties seek independent legal advice with respect to the specific issues.
-Parties should be mindful that other legislation relating to health care decisions and substitute decisionmaking, such as the Health Care Consent Act, 1996 and Substitute Decisions Act, 1992, may also be relevant to a fact situation.
+Where there is a conflict between parties regarding health concerns of an individual receiving services and supports, the Ministry recommends that the agency and any authorized concerned parties seek independent legal advice with respect to the specific issues.
+Parties should be mindful that other legislation relating to health care decisions and substitute decision- making, such as the Health Care Consent Act, 1996 and Substitute Decisions Act, 1992, may also be relevant to this situation.

-Regulation Intent Issue Clarification 23.
-P & Ps on Isolation/Cor nfinement Time Out (CTO) & Video Monitoring Each service agency shall have policies and procedures that comply with applicable privacy legislation and its privacy and confidentiality obligations under any funding agreement made under the Act (O.Reg.299/10, 10(1)(1)).
-To ensure that an agency's policies and procedures align with all applicable privacy legislation and privacy and confidentiality obligations under the funding agreement, in order to protect the privacy and personal information of persons receiving services.
-Can the Ministry cite an agency in non-compliance for not including video surveillance in their policies and procedures?
-No, neither QAM nor the Policy Directives for Service Agencies contain requirements regarding video monitoring/surveillance.
+Regulation Intent Issue Clarification 3.
+Privacy and Confidentiality Each service agency shall have policies and procedures that comply with applicable privacy legislation and its privacy and confidentiality obligations under any funding agreement made under the Act (O.Reg.299/10, 10(1)(1)).
+To ensure that an agency's policies and procedures align with all applicable privacy legislation and privacy and confidentiality obligations under the funding agreement, in order to protect the privacy and personal information of persons Can the Ministry cite an agency in non-compliance for not including video surveillance in their policies and procedures?
+No, neither QAM nor the Policy Directives for Service Agencies contain requirements regarding video monitoring/surveillance. receiving services.
+Does the agency have to notify/obtain consent from individuals when the ministry is reviewing their individual file as part of a compliance inspection?
+No, the MCSS Service Agreement and SIPDDA provide the ministry with authority to inspect all agency records.
+The ministry does not require consent from an individual to review the contents of their personal information insofar as it pertains to the legislated requirements.